sugy17/village-project/README.md

 Currently in json.

-Changes can be done to the current structure to better fit the response of the Application at render time.
+Changes can be done to the current structure to improve usablility.